-Currently, Tanzania is experiencing the policy of free education up to secondary school level.
+Abstract: Currently, Tanzania is experiencing the policy of free education up to secondary school level.
 On the other hand, in Tanzania, domestic work is one of the sectors with the highest share of informal employment.
-However, after the introduction of free education policy up to form four, the availability of domestic workers is declining whereas the formalization of the domestic sector is persisting.
-It is against this background, this study aimed at analyzing the influence of the current educational policy towards the formalization of domestic sector in Mafinga town.
-The study was qualitative in nature whereby 30 domestic workers, 10 employers and 5 individuals from workers' union were interviewed in the study area.
-The study found that the new education policy has contributed towards the increase of the age to domestic sector from 12 years to 17 years; and the number of daily routine workers has increased as opposed to residential workers.
-Besides, domestic works currently involves both males and females; there is the increase of the middle men to facilitate the availability of domestic workers.
-Due to education awareness, domestic workers are now demanding their rights including the vacation from their employers and increase of salary.
-In addition, there is scarcity of domestic workers that has led to the mushrooming of day care centres.
-However, domestic workers faced unlimited number of challenges including overworking with low wages, delayed payments, harsh working climates as well as low social recognition.
-The study hereby recommends for the improvement in the education sector among school age females in order to minimize their involvement in the informal sectors as domestic sectors.
+However, after the introduction of free education policy up to form four, the availability of domestic workers has became somehow difficult whereas the formalization of the domestic sector has also gained paceThis background has been a bench-mark to this study that analysed the influence of the current educational policy towards the formalization of domestic sector in Mafinga Town.
+The study was qualitative in nature whereby the interview of 30 domestic workers, 10 employers and 5 individuals from workers' union was conducted.
+The study found out that the new education policy has contributed towards the increase of the age to domestic sector from 12 years to 17 years, the number of daily routine workers has increased as opposed to residential workers, domestic works involved both males and females, there was the increase of the middle men to facilitate the availability of domestic workers.
+Due to increased awareness, domestic workers were demanding their rights including the vacation from their employers and better salaries.
+In addition, there had been scarcity of domestic workers that has led to the mushrooming of day care centers.
+Needless to say, domestic workers faced unlimited number of challenges including overworking with low wages, delayed payments, harsh working climates as well as low social recognition.
+The study hereby recommended for the improvement in the education sector in favor of females.
+That would relieve domestic workers from the involvement in the informal sectors such as domestic sectors.

-Keywords: Education, Policy reforms, Domestic work sector, Gender
+Keywords: Education, Policy reforms, Domestic work sector, Gender, and formalization of domestic workers sector.